bbi-lab/bbi-logistics/update_dashboards/DASHBOARD_README.md

 ## Tableau Server
 All except the Vaccine Effectiveness dashboard are hosted on BBI's Tableau Server Instance.
 The server can be accessed at https://tableau.brotmanbaty.org/.
 The server is running on a private AWS EC2 instance with a Bastion Host for ssh access.
 This architecture was used to maintain HIPAA compliance.

 A list of users and their groups can be found [here](https://uwnetid.sharepoint.com/:x:/r/sites/seattle_flu_study/analytics/_layouts/15/Doc.aspx?sourcedoc=%7B33f7869a-8a7f-45db-bda3-d8d2c644f34f%7D&action=editnew&cid=ba57fee9-e6c8-41e1-95e0-8ad93e3e9f8e).
-You can also login to the tableau server admin account to see the Users and Groups.
+You can also login to the Tableau server admin account to see the Users and Groups.
 Groups are used to partition which accounts have viewing rights to certain dashboards.

 ## Google Sheets